 - Wasabi: It’s like a water cabbage and used as a spice due to its robust flavor

 How The Plants That Grow In The Water Gets Pollinated

 The water plants growing in the water get pollinated like as they would be on the land.
-These water plants have male and female parts of the plant which attract the bees, insects, and birds.
+These water plants have male and female parts of the plant which attract bees, insects, and birds.

 The male flower part releases pollen grains in the air that then fall in the water.
 It gets transported to other flowers through water waves.
 The female flower parts then catch this pollen and become fertile and produce seeds.

 Some water plants have long shallow pools that grow and get attached to the female flowers.
 Most invasive seaweeds get pollinated through water and grow very fast.
-If you are using hydroponic system then you can pollinate it manually.
+If you are using a hydroponic system then you can pollinate it manually.